 - 1. Check that the applicant is a financial member, the application is complete and the appropriate fee has been paid.
 Details of the application will be entered into the Olives NZ database. - 2.
-Batch up submissions and send to the Department of Primary Industries Oil Testing Service, New South Wales, Australia for chemical assessment by Near Infrared Spectroscopy (NIR) and organoleptic (sensory) assessment by their IOC Panel. - 3.
+Batch up submissions and send to the Department of Primary Industries Oil Testing Service, New South Wales, Australia for chemical assessment by Near Infrared Spectroscopy (NIR) and organoleptic (sensory) assessment by their Sensory Panel. - 3.
 Receive back the results and communicate these by formal notification attached to an email to applicants.
-The results will also be entered into the Olives NZ database.
+The results will also be entered into the Olives NZ database which produces the Certificate.